 Good question!
 The number corresponds with the header code that is returned to the browser when the page is first accessed.
 A good page, meaning something was found, returns a 200 status code and that tells the browser to go ahead and keep loading the content for the page.
 If nothing is found a 404 error is returned (and we have ALL seen these - usually it is a bad link or a page was moved).
 There are many other types of codes, but those are the most common.

 The 300+ range of codes in the header tells the browser (and search engine spider) that the original page has moved to a new location - this can be just a new file name a new folder or a completely different site.

 A 301 code means that you want to tell the browser (or Google, bing, etc.) that your new page has permanently moved to a new location.
 This is great for search engines because it lets them know that there was a page there once, but now go to the new place to get it - and they update there old link to is so future visitors will not have to go through the same process.

 A 302 or 307 code tell the browser that the file was there but TEMPORARILY it can be found at a new location.
 This will tell the search engines to KEEP the old link in place because SOME day it will be back at the same old link.
 There is only a slight difference between a 302 and a 307 status.
 Truth is, 302 is more widely used, so unless you know why you need a 307, stick with a 302.

 Easiest way to decide is this: If you want the page to permanently change to a new spot, use 301.
 If you are editing the page or post and only want it to be down for a few hours, minutes, days or weeks and plan on putting it back with the same link as before, then us 302.
-If you want to hide the responses code from the spiders, use the
+If you are having trouble with the redirects, use a

 meta redirect.
 The meta redirect actually starts to load the page as a 200 good status, then redirects using a meta redirect tag.